withastro/docs/src/pages/en/guides/cms/contentful.md

 - **Title:** `Astro is amazing!`
 - **Slug:** `astro-is-amazing`
 - **Description:** `Astro is a new static site generator that is blazing fast and easy to use.`
-- **Date:** `2021-10-01`
+- **Date:** `2022-10-05`
 - **Content:** `This is my first blog post!`

 Click **Publish** to save your entry.
 Feel free to add as many blog posts as you want, then switch to your favorite code editor to start hacking with Astro!

 ### Displaying blog posts previews

-Create a new interface called `blogPost` and add it to your `contentful.ts` file in `src/lib`.
-This interface will match the fields of your blog post content type in Contentful and it will be used to type your blog post entries.
+Create a new interface called `blogPost` and add it to your `contentful.ts` file in `src/lib/`.
+This interface will match the fields of your blog post content type in Contentful.
+We will use this interface to type your blog post entries.

 ```ts title="src/lib/contentful.ts" ins={2,4-10}
 import contentful from "contentful";